unccv/course_project/README.md

 ## 4. Technical Planning
 What will a successful demo look like?
 What are the 3-6 milestones to a completed demo?
 How will you break up the work accross your team members?
 What programming languagues are you planning to develop your solution in?
 What open source tools will you use (opencv, tensorflow).
+How will you aquire testing or training data?
+Do you need training data?
+Does your data need to labeled or annotated?
+If so, where will these labels come from?
 What's your technical plan B if you run into issues?

 ### Deliverables